31 August 2024

 From then on, whenever audiences saw Our Gang in a classroom, that school was integrated.
 Starting in the early 1930s, more stories took place in school, and Farina, Stymie, Buckwheat, and other black kids (one even played by Dorothy Dandridge) were always on an equal basis with the white kids.

-Likewise, behind the scenes Sunny Hoskins and his successors attended Fern Carter’s classes alongside his white cast mates.
-In fact, she described Sunny as her brightest student.
+Likewise, behind the scenes Sunny Hoskins and his successors attended Fern Carter’s classes alongside their white cast mates.
+In fact, Carter described Sunny as her brightest student.
 And he, like most of the Our Gang alumni, recalled her fondly.

 26 August 2024